stokpop/lograter/README.md

 For each type of request, see how many concurrent requests there are.

-Lograter can scan following web logs:
+Lograter can scan following web or access logs:
-* apache
+* `apache`: apache web server access logs
-* nginx
+* `nginx`: nginx access logs
-* iis
+* `iis`:  Microsoft IIS servers access logs
-* latency: any log file that contains timestamp, url and latency
+* `latency`: any log file that contains timestamp, url and latency

 Use the log pattern to define your log line structure.
 LogRater needs at least:
  * a timestamp